...

 Unfortunately, nobody at school told you this.
 Your careers adviser talked about CVs, personal statements and interview technique.
 Nobody explained that 85% of jobs never get advertised on a job board, and that most professional roles get filled through personal connections before a vacancy goes public.
 If someone had told you that on day one, you might have spent less time perfecting your LinkedIn headline and more time actually talking to people.

 For UK young people navigating a job market with approximately 720,000 open vacancies, understanding the hidden job market is not a soft skill.
 It is a survival tool.
+In this guide, we break down how to build authentic professional relationships that open doors to unadvertised roles.

 The Hidden Job Market Is Not a Myth